arbajmomin00/SnakeGame/README.md

 ## Compiling and execution

-The code was written to be compiled with Visual Studio, but if you wanna play the game without comiling the code, download the Snake.exe executable and double click on it.
+The code was written to be compiled with Visual Studio, but if you wanna play the game without compiling the code, download the Snake.exe executable and double click on it.

 ## Possible TODO in the future

 - Change the position of the white block after a certain time uneaten
 - Augment snake's speed at specific length (should the speed reduce if we lose the tail?)
-- Proper start screen
+- Design and add a proper start screen end exit button (since you basically never die)
 - More maps, like untouchable walls and labyrinths